Juan and Pedro's Houses: Which One Are You Building?

 In my first two Dispatches, I told you about the engineer who scammed us and those seven questions I should’ve answered first.
 I mentioned the blueprint, but I didn’t emphasize how critical it is.
-The blueprint is the DNA of your build.

 Meet Juan and Pedro.
 One has a plan, the other wings it.
 Below, you’ll see exactly how their journeys unfolded and where I fit in.
-Spoiler: I was Pedro.

 1. Juan walks in with his documents ready.
 Pedro skips steps and hopes for the best.